DSA Mini-Tutorial

 If you can contribute your knowledge, we would be pleased for the help.

-OpenWrt configuration facilities allow you to configure the ports of your device using either the LuCI web interface, or by editing /etc/config/network.
+OpenWrt allows you to configure the ports of your device using either LuCI or by editing the configuration file at /etc/config/network.
 The remainder of this document describes several common configurations:

 1. Bridging all LAN ports